ArquiSoft-Grupo-2B/documentation/prototype3/README.md

 #### Network Schema

-1. **db_net:** Private network dedicated to data management.
+1. **db_net (172.30.0.0/16):** Private network dedicated to data management.
 Contains data components and services that exchange and manage information.
-2. **backend_net:** Private network dedicated to handling service requests.
+2. **backend_net (172.28.0.0/16):** Private network dedicated to handling service requests.
 Contains backend services and the API Gateway to enable the exchange of service requests and responses.
-3. **orchestration_net:** Private network dedicated to managing the redirection of requests between entry points and the API Gateway.
+3. **orchestration_net (172.29.0.0/16):** Private network dedicated to managing the redirection of requests between entry points and the API Gateway.
 Contains the web frontend, API Gateway, and mobile reverse proxy.
-4. **frontend_net:** Private network dedicated to enabling the exchange of requests between the web frontend component and the web reverse proxy.
+4. **frontend_net (172.27.0.0/16):** Private network dedicated to enabling the exchange of requests between the web frontend component and the web reverse proxy.
-6. **public_net:** Public network that contains the reverse proxies, allowing public access only to these components.
+6. **public_net (172.26.0.0/16):** Public network that contains the reverse proxies, allowing public access only to these components.

 ## Layered Structure